 Mycotoxin testing in Florida

-Modern Canna Science utilizes liquid chromatography mass spectrometry (LCMS) to detect and quantify precise mycotoxin levels.
-Using advanced instrumental methods and the latest laboratory technology, we are able to deliver highly reliable mycotoxin test results that assure product safety.
+Modern Canna utilizes liquid chromatography mass spectrometry (LCMS) to detect and quantify precise mycotoxin levels.
+Using advanced testing methods and the latest laboratory technology, we are able to deliver highly reliable mycotoxin test results that assure product safety.
 We believe that Florida’s medical marijuana patients and providers deserve the highest quality of products that have been deemed safe and pure.

 To learn more about our range of cannabis testing services in Florida, we invite you to reach out to us here